Indezine Logo

 Figure 2: Static and Dynamic Guides options

-As you can see in Figure 2, above, the Guides sub-menu provides options to enable two types of guides: Dynamic and Static, you already saw how Static guides look like in Figure 1, previously on this page.
-Dynamic guides on the other hand are not visible all the time.
+As you can see in Figure 2, above.
+The Guides sub-menu provides options to enable two types of guides: Dynamic and Static.
+You already saw how Static guides look like in Figure 1, previously on this page.
+Dynamic guides on the other hand, are not visible all the time.
 We will explore them later in this tutorial.

 By default, guides may not be enabled on your slide.
-Enabling them though can help while working with positioning any of your slide objects.
+Enabling them though, can help while working with positioning any of your slide objects.
 Also, if you need to position certain objects at the same position on successive slides, guides can be an amazing help.
 In subsequent tutorials, we will explore techniques that help work with guides, or even create new guides.

 In this tutorial, you will learn how to get started with these two types of guides in PowerPoint 2011 for Mac: